U.S. judge expected to rule in favor of merger of Sprint, T-Mobile: sources

-(Reuters) - A U.S. district judge is expected to rule in favor of allowing Sprint (S.N) and T-Mobile (TMUS.O) to merge over the objections of a group of state attorneys general, according to two sources familiar with the matter.
+(Reuters) - A U.S. district judge is expected to rule in favor of allowing Sprint and T-Mobile to merge over the objections of a group of state attorneys general, according to two sources familiar with the matter.

 Shares of Sprint surged 69% in after hours trade and T-Mobile stock rose 8%.